 The ultimate aim of this legislation is that all charge points allow your car to take part in future demand side response or DSR.
 DSR gives users incentives for switching a device (like an EV) on or off so that energy supply can cope with demand.
 This process can be automated, whereby utilities can remotely control the supply to appliances in your home.
 All appliances must be able to opt-out and operate as normal if requested by the user.

-V2G will reduce the daily problem of us all arriving home in the evening and using energy at the same time.
-EV batteries send energy back to the grid before being recharged overnight, ready to drive off again in the morning.
-This makes them an instant, cost-effective way of storing and releasing energy to lessen the strain on the grid.
-This removes the need for expensive Grid infrastructure upgrades.
+V2G and V2H will reduce a daily problem for the grid.
+Like the rush hour on the roads, there’s a rush hour on the grid as we all arrive home in the evening and use energy at the same time.
+EV batteries can send energy back to the grid, plugging the evening energy demand gap, before being recharged overnight, ready to drive off again in the morning.
+This makes EVs a cost-effective way of storing and releasing energy to lessen the strain on the grid.
+Better for the gird, as it removes the need for expensive Grid infrastructure upgrades.

 What are the benefits of V2G?